kyvycodes/affectsofahue/README.md

  <strong>MY FIRST WEBSITE</strong>
 </p>

  Welcome to the first website made by me in my journey to code.
-I chose to display the affects color can have on users to showcase my skill.
+I chose to display the affects color can have on users to showcase my skill. (hosted on github)

 ---